JaredP17/ohmyzsh-porter-theme/README.md

 ## Prerequisites

 * A macOS operating system.
-Other Unix like systems may work with tweaking, but this has only been setup to work on macOS as of now.
+Other Unix like systems may work.
+    * Update: Confirmed working on Ubuntu
 * [Zsh](https://www.zsh.org) should be installed (v4.3.9 or more recent).
 If not pre-installed (run `zsh --version` to confirm), check the following instructions here: [Installing ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)
 * Oh My Zsh should be installed.
 To learn more, visit [ohmyz.sh](https://ohmyz.sh)
 * Installing [Nerd Fonts](https://www.nerdfonts.com/) is required for my theme to render properly.